MarkChi27/MarkChi27/README.md

 - 👋 Hi, I’m @MarkChi27
-- 👀 I’m interested in software engineering, data manipulation/analysis, mathematics, and cybersecurity!
+- 👀 I’m interested in software development, data manipulation/analysis, mathematics, and cybersecurity!
 - 🌱 I’m currently studying Computer Science at University of Waterloo
 - :smiley_cat: I’m looking to collaborate on projects that creates value and meet amazing people!
 - 📫 How to reach me: mchi@uwaterloo.ca